 10 Common mistakes when it comes to buying a business jet.

-Selecting the right aircraft, at the right price, with the right terms, and avoiding unpleasant surprises is a complex project that requires discipline, focus and persistent attention-to-detail.
-A successful acquisition is a team effort requiring expertise in operations, market research and analysis, legal, tax, insurance, finance and project management.
-Unfortunately, aircraft buyers routinely make one or more of the following ten mistakes:
+Selecting the right private jet, at the right price, with the right terms, and avoiding unpleasant surprises is a complex project that requires discipline, focus and persistent attention-to-detail.
+A successful acquisition is a team effort requiring expertise in aircraft management operations, market research and analysis, legal, tax, insurance, finance and project management.
+Unfortunately, a private jet buyer will routinely make one or more of the following ten mistakes:

 1. Not considering all options.

-Today there are lots of ways to fly privately—charter, jet cards, fractional ownership, whole ownership, and more— with new programs, aircraft and operators regularly coming and going.
+Today buying a buiness jet isn’t the only option, there are lots of ways to fly privately—charter, jet cards, fractional ownership, whole ownership, and more— with new programs, aircraft and operators regularly coming and going.
 Objectively compare all travel options to achieve the best value and safety while meeting your requirements, budget and preferences.